fergusq/tampio/README.md

     python3 tampio.py

-To evaluate a file (TODO):
+To compile a file to JavaScript:

     python3 tampio.py file.itp

+To print HTML code that contains the syntax highlighting data of the file:

+    python3 tampio.py -s file.itp

+To print a HTML page that contains both JavaScript and the syntax highlighted code:

+    python3 tampio.py -p file.itp

 ## Introduction

 Tampio is an object-oriented language that compiles to JavaScript.
 Its syntax is directly inspired by the Finnish language and is therefore based on inflecting words.

-A Tampio file is a list of defefinition, each which defines either a class, a function, a method or a global variable.
+A Tampio file is a list of definitions, each which defines either a class, a function, a method or a global variable.
 For example, here is a simple program that calculates the factorial of a given number.

     Pienen luvun kertoma on